 Entertainment and utter confusion for your entertainment.
 That's the best way I can describe this site from 2005.

-Anyway, I loved the site's name and when I saw the domain was available I decided to purchase it with the intent of using its archived content.
+As a webmaster for a variety of ecommerce and blog sites, I had always loved the site's name and when I saw the domain was available I decided to purchase it with the intent of using its archived content.
 I have attempted to bring back the spirit of the original Get Fridged website that seems to have lasted as long as a blink of the eye.

 Please be indulgent, if it is not exactly as you remember it.